 I finished writing the free report for the 2-Hour Work Day, including sourcing a cover design and logo mascot.
 The report is 100% done and ready to go, but I’m not going to release it until I am ready to produce and sell the course behind it.

-While I was writing the 2-Hour Work Day report during the first half of 2011 I was transitioning in a new team of wonderful writers here on EJ.
-I also brought on an editor to help recruit new writers, and edit and publish articles, freeing me up from the last remaining jobs I do to keep this site going.
+While I was writing the 2-Hour Work Day report during the first half of 2011 I was transitioning in a new team of wonderful writers here on my blog.
+I also brought on an editor to help recruit new writers, and edit and publish articles, freeing me up from the last remaining jobs I did to keep this site going.

 Taking the final steps to remove myself from the maintenance of this blog turned out to be incredibly important, but not for the reasons I expected.